Owl 1 [USAF]

 Two spacecraft were built by Rice University, which were identical except for the orientation of a large permenant magnet.
 Rice also built a flight-worthy spare satellite.
 The Owl satellites were to be launched in 1968 by Scout-A rockets from Vandenberg.
 The satellites were to be put into similar but not identical orbits at a high inclination with nominal altitudes of 930 and 1100 km and with coincident but antiparallel lines of nodes.
 8.000 solar cells covered the satellite body to provide power.

 The satellites were delayed by budget issues and development problems.
-They were never launched, but several instruments developed for the Owls, including a low-level auroral TV camera, were later flown on manned spacecraft.
+They were never launched, but several instruments developed for the Owls, including a low-level auroral TV camera, were later flown on crewed spacecraft.

 |Type / Application:||Research|